matheusfillipe/gircc/README.md

 func _on_event(ev):
    # The event (ev) object can contain the attributes: 'message', 'list, 'nick', 'topic', 'channel'...
    # depending of the type.
-It is guaranteed to always have the 'type' attribute
+It is guaranteed to always have the 'type' and 'source' attributes
 	match ev.type:
 		client.PRIVMSG:
          # Do something with ev.message and ev.channel